xmhd/xor-overlay/README.md

 * Clang - some fixes with new CMAKE config options.
 * libcxx - Re-added libcxxrt as an alternative to libcxxabi.
 * polkit - Duktape is now an alternative provider of a JS engine, offering a more lightweight alternative to SpiderMonkey.
+* debianutils - remove dep on installkernel-gentoo packages as not used.
+* zfs + zfs-kmod - few USE flag + dep changes.
+Optional initramfs regeneration on pkg_postinst.

 ### TLDR; Changelog for packages not in the main repositories ###

 * Ego - Configuration tool from Funtoo Linux by Daniel Robbins.
 Replaces eselect-profile from Gentoo Linux.
 * DTrace - tracer from Solaris & BSD, supported in Oracle Linux and now *too Linux.
 * Eclipse Java IDE (including enterprise edition).
+* Netbeans IDE - IDE formerly by Sun, now under Apache.
 * Adobe Acrobat PDF Reader (ancient but some enterprise software will require it).
 * Various packages for CAC key support.
 * Various packages for PKCS11 support (including pam modules).